min2ha/ukwa-site/content/target/30813/index.en.md

   "subject": "IT Collection"
 }

-# Naace - National Association of Advisors for Computers in Education

 Naace is the ICT association and a community of educators, technologists and policy makers who share a vision for the role of technology in advancing education.
 The members include teachers, school leaders, advisors and consultants working within and across all phases of UK education.